MetOffice/simulation-systems/source/Reviewers/committinglinkedtickets.rst

   * Modify ``*_rev`` variables for all other repositories you have updated to point to the the new commit revisions.
   * Remove any branch references from the ``*_sources`` variables.
-  * e.g. If a JULES ticket has been committed at revision 12345 and a UM ticket at 123456
+  * e.g. If a JULES ticket has been committed at revision 12345 and a UKCA ticket at 6789

   .. code-block:: RST

-      export um_rev=123456
+      export ukca_rev=6789
       export jules_rev=12345

-      export um_sources=
+      export ukca_sources=
       export jules_sources=

 5. Commit LFRic Apps